By the way, an acknowledgement that you on the phones have been holding for a while, and I. I get it.

-I'm I'm sorry, there's just so much here.
+I'm sorry, there's just so much here.

 I cannot tell you how much I appreciate all your patience.

-Uh 800-282-2882, you want to be on the program.
+800-282-2882, you want to be on the program.

-He usually brings it up during debates.
+It usually brings it up during debates.

 But what Trump cites is the elimination of certain agencies.

-So the Fox moderators had a bunch of slides prepared to show how little money we're talking about in terms of a $19 trillion dollar national debt or a $300, $400 billion deficit.
+So the Fox moderators had a bunch of slides prepared to show how little money we're talking about in terms of a $19 trillion national debt or a $300, $400 billion deficit.

-Eight billion dollars, that doesn't get anywhere near describing a damage the agency does.
+That doesn't get anywhere near describing a damage the agency does.

 The answer to the question, and by the way, it's an important point, which is why I'm bringing it up.